MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 Partner solutions will be available in a more limited set of regions than Media Services.
 The featured partners, Harmonic and MediaKind, plan to provide coverage across North America, Europe, Asia Pacific, South America, Australia, and India.
 While they may not have full availability in these regions by June 30, 2023, they're working to expand their coverage in these areas.

-### Will partner solutions be available in Azure Government or China regions?
+### Will partner solutions be available in Azure Government?

 Partner solutions will be available in Azure Government regions.
 [Ravnur](https://aka.ms/ams-ravnur) is one partner that specializes in serving government customers.
-However, none of the partners listed in the Media Services retirement guide will have a marketplace offering available in the China region.
-We're working to provide further information on partner offerings in this region and will update the Media Services retirement guide accordingly.

 ### Is creation of new Media Services accounts being blocked in all Azure regions?
 Currently, the creation of new Media Services accounts is being blocked in a subset of Azure regions where Media Services is available.
 These regions are listed below: